nlxai/sdk/packages/website/src/content/03-01-touchpoint-ui-ConversationHandler.md

 **When to use:**

-- Starting the conversation when the chat widget is first opened.
+- Starting the conversation when Touchpoint is first opened.
 - Providing a "start over" functionality.
 - Sending initial context data (like user status or page information) at the beginning of a conversation.